crhntr/go-mesh/README.md

 GoMeSH is a small library for parsing MeSH data files.

-The four parse functions in XMLFileParsers parse files using a streaming xml parser and don't need to load the entire files into memory.
-This seems to cut down on memory usage; however, as always do your own evaluation and see if this fits your need before using.

 The code is probably best as an an example of how to parse large xml files (using using only the go standard library).
 The functions in XMLFileParsers are based on the design in this article (Parsing Huge XML Files With Go)[]http://blog.davidsingleton.org/parsing-huge-xml-files-with-go/.